NGPVAN/contact-congress/documentation/schema.md

 ### javascript

 A javascript step allows running arbitrary client-side javascript on the page that yamltron is on.
+The `selectors` property is used to inject an array of elements.
+The `values` property is used to inject an array of values, which is useful for injecting our $ variables, such as `$PHONE`, etc.

 Example:
 ```yaml